mariogeiger/lensfinder-euclid/README.md

     python3 train.py arch_baseline.py npz_files output 50000

-In another terminal, to see the progress
+To see the progress, run the following in another terminal

     tail -f output/log.txt